supu18/github.io/README.md

   Description: Worked on developing a UAV system for autonomous flight, including flight stabilization, path planning, and sensor integration.

 ---
+## 📚 **Publications**

+- **Published Paper**:
+  *"Design and Development of Continuous Health Monitoring System With Message Conveying Facility"*
+  3rd National Conference on Recent Advancements in Electrical and Electronics Technology, May 21st, 2018.
+  Published in **International Journal of Electrical, Electronics, and Computer Systems (IJEECS)**
+  ISSN (Online): 2347-2820, Volume - 6, Issue - 7, 2018

+---
 ## 🏆 **Achievements & Certifications**

 - 🥉 **3rd Place in Young Aviator Program** *(2020)*